 - Your student performs better in structured, predictable test formats

-- Access to a test centre is not an obstacle
+- Access to a test center is not an obstacle

 - You want a test result with broad credibility